jsx-eslint/eslint-plugin-react/docs/rules/jsx-indent.md

 This option validates a specific indentation style for JSX.

 **Fixable:** This rule is automatically fixable using the `--fix` flag on the command line.
 Fixer will fix whitespace and tabs indentation.
-It won't replace tabs with whitespaces and vice-versa.

 ## Rule Details